EgoAlpha/prompt-in-context-learning/README.md

 *🎉[LLMs Usage Guide](./chatgptprompt.md)🎉*: The method for quickly getting started with large language models by using LangChain.

 In the future, there will likely be two types of people on Earth (perhaps even on Mars, but that's a question for Musk):
-- Those who enhance their abilities through the use of AI;
+- Those who enhance their abilities through the use of AIGC;
 - Those whose jobs are replaced by AI automation.

 ```